Procedural Rules, 29 CFR Part 2700

 (b) Additional briefs.
 No further briefs shall be filed except by leave of the Commission.

 (e) Consequences of petitioner’s failure to file brief.
-If a petitioner fails to timely file a brief or to designate the petition as his brief, the direction for review may be vacated.
+If a petitioner fails to timely file a brief or to designate the petition as the opening brief, the direction for review may be vacated.

 (f) Motion for leave to exceed page limit.
 A motion requesting leave to exceed the page limit for a brief shall be received not less than 3 days prior to the date the brief is due to be filed, shall state the total number of pages proposed, and shall comply with § 2700.10.
 Filing of a motion requesting an extension of page limit is effective upon receipt.
-The motion and any statement in opposition shall include proof of service on all parties by a means of delivery no less expeditious than that used for filing the motion, except that if service by electronic transmission (email) is impossible, the filing party must serve in person, by third party commercial carrier, or by facsimile transmission, resulting in same-day delivery.
+The motion and any statement in opposition shall include proof of service on all parties by a means of delivery no less expeditious than that used for filing the motion, except that if service by email or other electronic transmission is impossible, the filing party must serve in person, or by third-party commercial carrier, resulting in same-day delivery.

 (g) Number of copies.
 Unless otherwise ordered or stated in this part, only the original of a document shall be filed.